TECHNICAL / LIMITED ENROLLMENT

-The Paramedic program and the Emergency Medical Technician (EMT) course are limited enrollment programs that prepare students to become entry-level Emergency Medical Services providers.
+The Paramedic program and the Emergency Medical Technician (EMT) course at BSC are limited enrollment programs that prepare students to become entry-level Emergency Medical Services providers.
 BSC affiliates with St. Alexius Medical Center, Metro Area Ambulance Service and multiple other facilities to provide concurrent hospital clinical and field internship training along with classroom, laboratory, and Internet course education.

 Paramedic study begins in the fall and encompasses three semesters of classroom and hospital clinical/field education.
 Coursework includes anatomy and physiology, cardiology, pharmacology, patient assessment, airway management, and medical /trauma emergency management in conjunction with hands-on, skill-based training.